 Community Kitchen Academy is a Vermont Foodbank culinary job training program operated at the Chittenden Emergency Food Shelf.
 Professional chefs teach unemployed and underemployed Vermonters marketable skills that prepare them for sustainable careers in the food service industry and help break the cycle of poverty and hunger.

 Each 13-week session of Community Kitchen Academy contains 10-12 students.
-To prepare these students with the culinary skills necessary to secure jobs in the food service industry, the professional Chef Instructor, James Consentino, delivers a proven curriculum that was developed by the Rhode Island Community Food Bank.
+To prepare these students with the culinary skills necessary to secure jobs in the food service industry, the professional Senior Chef Instructor, Jim Logan, delivers a proven curriculum that was developed by the Rhode Island Community Food Bank.

 Students learn about safe kitchen practices—including safe knife handling, preventing cuts, burns, and handling accidents and fires, and managing food allergies—and a variety of skills such as knife sharpening, knife and equipment identification, food safety practices, various cooking methods, food receiving and storage, and the preparation of nutritious recipes and appropriate portion sizes.